GenderMagProject/GenderMagRecordersAssistant/README.md

 ## How to install the GenderMag Recorder's Assistant:</a>

+Note: You can also install this tool from the chrome web store using the link provided in the resources.

 1) Create a fork of the project to your GitHub account.

 2) Install the tool by following steps(a-h)